 Moisture levels must be kept consistent or worms will die.
 This is done by adding moist bedding at every feeding.
 The food scraps are usually already moist and by adding about the same amount of moist bedding, you actually are doing two things at once.

 First, adding bedding at every feeding keeps the ratio of green organic matter to brown organic matter to about 50 percent.
 This ratio is optimal to keep your worms happy.
 And by happy, I mean eating and breeding.
 More on happiness later.

 Second, the ratio of 50 percent green (fresh or actively rotting) food scraps to 50 percent brown (coconut coir or newspaper) will maintain the correct pH.
 Worms will not survive acidic conditions, so prevent them before they happen.
 Don’t feed acidic foods and always add the same amount of bedding as you do food.
 If you do these two things, you should have a thriving worm bin for years and years.

 Another important consideration is to keep the worm bin covered.
 This means two things.
 The lid should always remain on but should not be airtight.
 Directly on top of the worms (under the lid), place moistened newspaper as an added layer to prevent the bin from drying out.

 The final considerations are sources of grit and some extra air flow.
 If you aren’t added finely ground egg shells, then you will want to add glacial rock dust to every tray.
 At the same time, add a handful or two of volcanic pumice to help provide air pockets.
-Rock dust and pumice are both conveniently available at Uncle Jim’s Worm Farm.

 The only maintenance your worms should need are feeding, adding bedding, adding grit and pumice to every tray, replacing or adding moist newspaper over the top tray, replacing the lid after every feeding, and draining off the worm tea when necessary.
 If you are interested in seeing how I feed my worms you can watch my video below.